lmas/ss13.se/README.md

 - Better colors for the warning/offline server notices.

+- Better flags (set db file, servers.json file etc.).

+- Prevent locking the whole db when updating.

+- Update static files to newer versions.

+- Use unicode for server names in the templates.

+- Fix and clean up the tooltips in the server details template.

+- Use the same format for the verbose timestamps.

+- Check the licenses of external depencies and add credits.

 **New features**

+- A new name for the program and a fancy CLI banner

+- Tests (a must have for the scraper and poller)!?!

 - Show note about data source for each server (scraped/polled).

-- Rewrite the whole update script to go.

-- Show fancy web stats from the web server logs.
+- Show fancy web stats from the web server logs?

+- About page:
+    - Move all notices about Byond sources to this page.
+    - A way to contact me (reddit, github etc.).
+    - Info on how to request adding a new server to be polled.

-- stats page:
+- Stats page:
-    - time to run update
-    - log of recently added/removed servers
-    - server graphs
+    - Server graphs
-    - player graphs + average
+    - Player graphs + average
+    - Number of online/warn/offline servers.
+    - Total/average number of online players.
+    - Log of recently added/removed servers.
+    - The number of data points since start.
+    - Time since last update.
+    - Time to run update

 **Suggestions**

 - Frontpage of some sort?

-- Page to send in requests to add new private servers?

 - Player growth rate for each server (+/- compared to avg.)?

-- Use some kind of banner/logo?
+- Use some kind of logo?